jtpereyda/libdasm/README.txt

 5.2.
 Segment prefix formatting

-Libdasm is modelled after the assumption that there is only one memory operand at maximum in the instruction.
+Libdasm is modeled after the assumption that there is only one memory operand at maximum in the instruction.
 If there is segment register override, the segment register is placed in front of the memory operand, like this: